FEMUR AP & LAT X-RAY SCAN

 Illnesses Diagnosed with FEMUR AP & LAT X-RAY SCAN

-• Legg-Calvé-Perthes disease – paediatric avascular necrosis
+• Legg-Calvé-Perthes disease (in children)

 Preparing for test

-• Remove jewellery, belts, and keys from the waist down.
+• Remove jewellery, wallets, keys from pockets.

-• Valid ID for registration
+• Government ID for registration.

 Eligibility